Visiting Carmel by the Sea cover

 The Bernardus Lodge & Spa is a luxurious retreat in the picturesque Carmel Valley.

-There are so many over-the-top amenities, such as complimentary in-room snacks and a bottle of wine, mint-infused filtered water, heated bathroom floors, nightly turn-down service, and complimentary use of several models of Mercedes Benz cars for exploring the area.
+There are so many over-the-top amenities, such as complimentary in-room snacks and a bottle of wine, mint-infused filtered water, heated bathroom floors, nightly turn-down service, and complimentary use of several Mercedes-Benz cars for exploring the area.

 The Bernardus Lodge & Spa is an ideal destination for those seeking a luxurious and relaxing escape.